Original Article by Charles Wote on EYE Radio News

 The team also discussed issues on how discipleship can be empowered and strengthened in South Sudan.

 ICM has developed a Mini Bible College, so the congregation is also trained with practical discipleship tools designed for oral learners.
-The CEEC will use these tools to study the Bible in depth, train new leaders, and plant more churches in nearby areas.
+The CEEC.CHURCH will use these tools to study the Bible in depth, train new leaders, and plant more churches in nearby areas.